ThierrySquirrel/thierrysquirrel.github.io/README.md

 All modules can run stably, which is a challenge in the Java model and a goal that all developers need to achieve.
 This is because a large number of popular frameworks are undergoing significant updates.
 Gradually search for stable modules and then update them step by step.

+# License:
+The project follows the [Apache2.0 License](http://www.apache.org/licenses/)
+The license is free.
+You can download the code, modify it as needed, and use it in your own projects
+When I comply with the Apache 2.0 License, I will not force others to comply with the Apache 2.0 License